-At the Fitzgerald Community School we believe that every child can succeed when given an environment that meets their needs.
+At the Fitzgerald Community School we believe that children can succeed when given an environment that meets their needs.
 Our goal is to create that environment to the best of our ability.
 We have created a space where each child’s unique profile is visible, valued, and supported.

 There are a wide variety of families who attend our learning community.
 Some folks want a alternative to public school either because they have tried it and it was not a good fit for their child or because they disagree with the way public education is going, some want a place with low ratios and a warm interpersonal environment, some folks come here because they appreciate the flexibility in the curriculum for a child to learn at their own pace and in their own way.
 Some folks share our belief that learning should be experiential and have applicability in real world settings.